Definitions of common Medicare terms

 Annual Election Period (AEP)

-AEP begins October 15 and ends December 7 each year.
-During AEP, you can enroll in, disenroll from or change your Medicare Advantage plan or your prescription drug plan.
+Also called the Medicare Open Enrollment Period, the Annual Election Period (AEP) begins Oct.
+15 and ends Dec.
+7 each year.
+During AEP, you can enroll in, disenroll from or change your Medicare Advantage plan or your prescription drug plan (PDP).
 You can also return to Original Medicare.
-Elections made during AEP are effective January 1 of the following year.
+Elections made during AEP are effective Jan.
+1 of the following year.

 Annual Notice of Changes (ANOC)